cncf/tag-security/assessments/guide/self-assessment.md

 ## Appendix

 * Known Issues Over Time.
-List or sumarize statistics of past vulerabilities with links.
+List or summarize statistics of past vulnerabilities with links.
 If none have been reported, provide data, if any, about your track record in catching issues in code review or automated testing.
 * CII Best Practices.
 A brief discussion of where the project is at with respect